minprog/platforms/basics/3 homepage/index.md

 ## Tips

 * You can view your webpages offline by opening the `.html` files with your web browser.

+> Under WSL on Windows, you can open up `.html` files by either right-clicking them from within Visual Studio Code and then by clicking `open in explorer`.
+Or by running `explorer.exe .` in the terminal.
+Both methods open up the Windows File Explorer and from there you can open the html files in your browser.

 ## How to Submit